thelfer/tfel/docs/web/tfel-check.md

 * end of test './ImplicitSimoMieheElastoPlasticity.check'              [SUCCESS]
 ~~~~

-## Commands failure
+## Command failure handling

-By default, `tfel-check` discards a command failure if at least one test
+By default, `tfel-check` ignores command failures if at least one test is defined.
-is defined.
-The rationale behind this choice is that some command may
-succeed in producing the expected results but may still fail to exit
-properly.

-This behavior can be controlled by the `--discard-commands-failure`
-which takes `true` or `false` as argument.

-### Example of usage
+This accounts for cases where a command produces correct results but exits with a
+non-zero status.

+Use `--discard-commands-failure` to control this behaviour:

 ~~~~{.bash}
 $ tfel-check --discard-commands-failure=false